| Caranthir had identified forty

 all year round if their servants did not take the trouble to lay

 out fresh each day.
-And even then
+And even then... she thought.

 "I prefer the other one," she croaked, pointing to